gewarren/docs/docs/framework/wcf/samples/design-patterns-list-based-publish-subscribe.md

     1. Copy the client program files from the \client\bin\ folder, under the language-specific folder, to the client machines.

     2. In each client configuration file, change the address value of the endpoint definition to match the new address of your service.
-Replace any references to "localhost" with a fully-qualified domain name in the address.
+Replace any references to "localhost" with a fully qualified domain name in the address.

 3. Set up the data source machine:

     1. Copy the data source program files from the \datasource\bin\ folder, under the language-specific folder, to the data source machine.

     2. In the data source configuration file, change the address value of the endpoint definition to match the new address of your service.
-Replace any references to "localhost" with a fully-qualified domain name in the address.
+Replace any references to "localhost" with a fully qualified domain name in the address.

 4. On the client machines, launch Client.exe from a command prompt.